 Are you planning any type of event that requires sending invitations?
 If so, these tips might help you with the wording and tone.
-Whether it's a formal dinner party that requires people to dress up in their finest duds, an outdoor children's birthday party where guests may wear jeans, a bat mitzvah that calls for dressy attire, a brunch party with your closest friends, or a baby christening where you expect people to wear church clothes, you'll need to follow a few simple guidelines.
+Whether it's a formal dinner party that requires people to dress up in their finest attire, an outdoor children's birthday party where guests may wear jeans, a bat mitzvah that calls for dressy attire, a brunch party with your closest friends, or a baby christening where you expect people to wear church clothes, you'll need to follow a few simple guidelines.

 Basic Information for All Invitations